 The SEC adopted final rules under Rule 14a-19 promulgated under the Exchange Act requiring the use of universal proxy cards by management and stockholders soliciting proxy votes for their candidates in director election contests.
 Under the new Rule 14a-19, the universal proxy card must include all director nominees presented by management and stockholders for election at the at the upcoming stockholder meeting.
 One of the procedural requirements is that stockholders presenting their own director candidates in the contest must solicit holders of a minimum of 67% of the voting power of shares entitled to vote in the election.
 To comply with the new universal proxy rules, stockholders who intend to solicit proxies of director nominees must provide notice that sets forth the information required by Rule 14a-19 no later than no later than 60 calendar days prior to the anniversary of the previous year's annual meeting date (for the 2023 annual meeting, no later than April 9, 2023).
-If the date of the 2023 annual meeting is changed by more than 30 calendar days from such anniversary date, however, then the stockholder must provide notice by the later of 60 calendar days prior to the date of the 2023 annual meeting is first made.
+If the date of the 2023 annual meeting is changed by more than 30 calendar days from such anniversary date, however, then the stockholder must provide notice by the later of 60 calendar days prior to the date of the 2023 annual meeting and the 10th calendar day following the date on which public announcement of the date of the 2023 annual meeting is first made.
 Registered investment companies are not subject to the universal proxy rules.